bh2005/CMK-Checks/extremecloudiq/put_scripts/DRAFT_README_CLI_to_DEVICES.md

 # ExtremeCloud IQ CLI Command Execution Script

-This Python script executes CLI commands on ExtremeCloud IQ devices via the API.
+This Python script executes CLI commands on ExtremeCloud IQ devices via the API, using JSON as the input format.

 ## Prerequisites